berat-552/NextJS-Ecommerce/README.md

-**Features of this project**
+# Features of this project

-Searching, filtering, adding to cart products.
+_Searching, filtering, adding products to cart, leaving reviews, and dynamic rendering._

 This is a web application built with: